 It is common to feel anxious when thinking about joining a group.
 It can feel difficult to share personal thoughts and concerns with others, particularly when you begin as “strangers.”
 Once the group progresses, you will likely develop trust and feel more comfortable participating in the group.
 Learning about yourself in group therapy usually has a positive effect on your relationships and can improve your quality of life.

-Fall 2024 Groups and Classes
+Spring 2025 Groups and Classes

 Please note, most groups fill early in the semester and will not accept new members until the next semester.
 However, some groups remain open.
 If you are interested in participating in a group or class, please contact the MU Counseling Center (573-882-6601) to schedule a brief screening.